ivy-llc/ivy/docs/partial_source/deep_dive/6_data_types.rst

 appearing in `NON_WRAPPED_FUNCTIONS`_ or `NON_DTYPE_WRAPPED_FUNCTIONS`_.
 This function calls `ivy.default_dtype`_ in order to determine the correct data type.
-As discussed in the :ref:`Function Wrapping` section, this is applied to all applicable function dynamically during `backend setting`_.
+As discussed in the :ref:`Function Wrapping` section, this is applied to all applicable functions dynamically during `backend setting`_.

 Overall, `ivy.default_dtype`_ infers the data type as follows: